kislyuk/watchtower/README.rst

 container credentials provider (AWS_WEB_IDENTITY_TOKEN_FILE or AWS_CONTAINER_CREDENTIALS_FULL_URI).
 The easiest way to grant the right permissions to the IAM role associated with these credentials is by attaching an AWS `managed IAM policy <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html>`_ to the role.
-While AWS provides no generic managed CloudWatch Logs writer policy, it is recommended that you use the ``arn:aws:iam::aws:policy/AWSOpsWorksCloudWatchLogs`` managed policy, which has just the right permissions without being overly broad.
+While AWS provides no generic managed CloudWatch Logs writer policy, we recommend that you use the ``arn:aws:iam::aws:policy/AWSOpsWorksCloudWatchLogs`` managed policy, which has just the right permissions without being overly broad.